Quincy Kammeraad: Azkals Development Team

 On 29 January 2020, Kammeraad signed a two-year contract for the Filipino club Azkals Development Team.
 He make his debut for the club in a 1–0 lost to United City on 28 October.

 Kaya–Iloilo

 After a two-year stint with the Azkals Development Team, it was announced that Kammeraad joined Kaya–Iloilo on 21 June 2022 ahead of their 2022 AFC Cup campaign.
 He make his debut for the club on 24 June in a 2–1 lost to Cambodian club Visakha.

 In Kammeraad second season at the club, he was exposed to playing in the 2023–24 AFC Champions League group stage where he make his debut on 19 September 2023 in a 1–3 lost to Chinese club Shandong Taishan.
 Kammeraad also helped the club to win the 2023 Copa Paulino Alcantara.

 One Taguig

-In January 2024, Kammeraad sign with One Taguig.
-He make his debut for the club on 7 April in a 4–1 win over Manila Montet.
+In January 2024, Kammeraad signed with Filipino club One Taguig.
+He made his debut for the club on 7 April in a 4–1 win over Manila Montet.

 Kuala Lumpur City

-On 3 July 2025, Kammeraad sign with Malaysia Super League club Kuala Lumpur City.
+On 3 July 2025, Kammeraad signed with Malaysia Super League club Kuala Lumpur City.